Galway Airport

+The airport briefly re-opened in 2015, but since then remains closed to commercial traffic, being used only by the Galway Flying Club.

+In 2021, plans were announced to redevelop the site as a film studio, to launch in 2022 but as of 2023, these have not proceeded, and there have been discussions about future ownership options.
+The airport has been used as a site for concerts.

 History

 In 1918, a landing ground was built for the Royal Flying Corps at nearby Oranmore.
-It was later used by Aer Arann, a local flying club, and private operators.
+It was later used by Aer Arann, a local flying club and airline, and private operators.
 However, it remained a grass strip and was virtually unusable in winter.
 Ernest Steiner, a German businessman, built his own strip opposite his factory at Carnmore.
 Aer Arann moved in also and commenced operations from there in 1974.

 The runway was extended to 1,200 metres and completed on 2 March 1987.
 Although it could accommodate larger aircraft it remained unsuitable for jet airliners and was entirely served by regional turboprop aircraft such as the French-Italian ATR-42.
 The first jet arrived at the airport on 30 March from Ohio, United States.
 It was a 12-seater Gulf-Stream II, and many more small business jets used the airport.
 A terminal and runway lighting project was completed by June of that year.

 In January 1988, Aer Lingus re-introduced the Dublin route; in March Ryanair launched a new route to London Luton and later re-routed it to Stansted.
 The two airlines went into a business war, Ryanair offering cheap flights direct to London and Aer Lingus to Heathrow, Amsterdam, and Paris on selected days via Dublin.
 In 1991, due to business restructuring, Ryanair withdrew their London service and Aer Lingus were soon to follow.

 In 1994, Aer Arann began the Dublin route supported by the state-funded public service obligation scheme.
 The route operated three times daily until state funding was withdrawn in 2011 and the airline ceased services on the route.
 In September 2001, they launched a service to London Luton and the load factor by 2003 was at 73%.
 The one-millionth passenger passed through the airport in April 2002.
 The airport was gaining in popularity and in 2003 Aer Arann launched two more routes to Manchester and Edinburgh with two further routes to Birmingham and Lorient launched in 2004.

 By 2007, Galway was officially the fastest growing airport in Ireland, fast exceeding international airports with passenger growth at 63% per annum at that time.
 Sixteen destinations were served directly, Bristol, Cardiff, Cork, Dublin, Edinburgh, Leeds Bradford, London Luton, Lorient, Manchester, Newcastle, Belfast City, Birmingham, Southampton, Bordeaux, Faro and Málaga.
 That year saw a record of 309,000 passengers use the airport.
 The two millionth passenger also passed through in that year.
-Aer Arann added a service to Amsterdam in 2008 which operated via Waterford Airport but was discontinued after a short period.
-In 2010, Manx2 added two services – Belfast International and Cork.
-These services were withdrawn in 2011.